BhavyeML/Autoenocder_Image_similarity_lshashing/README.md

 # Autoenocder_Image_similarity_lshashing
-    Pytorch based Image similarity retrieval framework trained on a convolutional autoencoder and encoded into hash values using latent similarity hashing for faster inference.
+    Pytorch based Image similarity retrieval framework trained on a convolutional autoencoder and encoded into hash values using locality sensitive hashing for faster inference.

 # Dataset
     Provided with a dataset of ~5k 512x512 images of animals